 - 3 cups semi sweet chocolate chips

-- 2 tbsp coconut oil or vegetable oil
+- 2 tablespoon coconut oil or vegetable oil

 - Line a large baking sheet with parchment paper and place about 130 pretzels on there.
 If the baking sheet is not large enough, get another one and line is with parchment paper as well before using.